dssg/usal_echo_public/README.md

 ```

 #### Specification of image directory
+Finally, specify the name of the directory which contains the dicom files and images (ie the name of the subdirectory in `dcm_dir` and `img_dir` that contains the data you want to access).
+It is important that these two subdirectories have the same name, as the classification module accesses the `img_dir` while the segmentation module accesses the `dcm_dir`.

 <p align="left">
 <img src="docs/images/inquire_dir.png" alt="Run pipeline: specify directory." width="450" />
 </p>

 ## Code organisation
 The code is organised as follows:
 1. `d00_utils`: Utility functions used throughout the system
 2. `d01_data`: Ingesting dicom metadata and XCelera csv files from s3 into database